 Why IHRM research needs to change

 Beyond that, I am not doing much research in global mobility these days.
 In fact, I gave a seminar called “Dare to be Different.
-Why (IHRM) Research needs to change”, where I gave an overview of several areas in which I think global mobility research really needs to change if it wants to stay relevant: broadening our population, improving our theoretical grounding, taking interdisciplinarity seriously, using research methods beyond surveys and interviews, and focusing on research topics to address grand societal challenges.
-More generally encouraged researchers to dare to be different and critical.
+Why (IHRM) Research needs to change”, where I outlined how global mobility research needs to change if it wants to stay relevant: broadening our population, improving our theoretical grounding, taking interdisciplinarity seriously, using research methods beyond surveys and interviews, and focusing on research topics to address grand societal challenges.
+More generally, I encouraged researchers to dare to be different and critical.
 I have linked this video as well as some 20 others on International HRM on a separate video resources page on my website.